-We become detached from our body and fail to meet our body's basic needs for rest, sleep, exercise, and good nutrition.
+We become detached from our body and do not fully enjoy all of our senses.
+We fail to meet our body's basic needs for rest, sleep, exercise, and good nutrition.
+We hide indoors with media while avoiding the nourishment and beauty of the natural world.